2022 MLB Playoff Schedule: MLB Announces Postseason Schedule, Broadcast Info

-MLB announces 2022 postseason schedule, broadcast info originally appeared on NBC Sports Washington
+MLB announces 2022 postseason schedule, broadcast info originally appeared on NBC Sports Chicago

 There's still a few more weeks before October baseball.